• HOME

 Getting married during the winter and it happens to be snowing on that day per forecast?
 Send updates and let them know where they can park and other information that will help them.

-This may seem “unnecessary,” but what this does is it is a proactive way of answering your guests’ questions because we know there will be a few (or many!) that will call or text you to ask about these things in detail anyways.
+This may seem “unnecessary,” but what this does is it is a proactive way of answering your guests’ questions because we know there will be a few (or many!) that will call or text you to ask about these things in detail anyway.

 When you have a website, even if they call or text, you can direct them there.
 You can save yourself a lot of time explaining and repeating the same information again and again.